DDD develops policies that conform to state, federal, and contractual requirements.

 Rules are written by the Division and go through an extensive hearing process.
 Once approved, they have the force of law.
 Rules exist to clarify how the Division will implement the law in more specific and practical terms.

-Current rules governing the Division may be found at the Arizona Secretary of State.
+Current rules governing the Division may be found at the Arizona Secretary of State website.
 The Rules impacting the Division are Title 6 Chapter 6.

 Pursuant to Title VI of the Civil Rights Act of 1964, the Americans with Disabilities Act (ADA) and other nondiscrimination laws and authorities, ADES does not discriminate on the basis of race, color, national origin, sex, age, or disability.
 Persons that require a reasonable modification based on language or disability should submit a request as early as possible to ensure the State has an opportunity to address the modification.
 The process for requesting a reasonable modification can be found at Equal Opportunity and Reasonable Modification